Scotland is a leader in the fight against climate change but we are determined to increase our ambition.

 - Taking steps which would have a substantial detrimental impact on people’s wellbeing, jobs and Scotland’s economic growth

 We are determined to achieve net-zero emissions and we will put a date for that into law as soon as we can do so responsibly.
 Right now, according to the Committee on Climate Change, a 90% target is “at the very limit of technical feasibility”.
+If that changes, we'll change our target.
 We have a duty to ensure our plans do not compromise the well-being and prosperity of people in Scotland.

 Scotland is already pioneering research and development in many of the technologies which will be required.

 Many of the technologies are not yet ready to be delivered at scale.